square/square-php-sdk/doc/apis/cash-drawers.md

 # Retrieve Cash Drawer Shift

 Provides the summary details for a single cash drawer shift.
-See RetrieveCashDrawerShiftEvents for a list of cash drawer shift events.
+See [ListCashDrawerShiftEvents](#endpoint-CashDrawers-ListCashDrawerShiftEvents) for a list of cash drawer shift events.

 ```php
 function retrieveCashDrawerShift(string $locationId, string $shiftId): ApiResponse